 How is celiac disease diagnosed?

-After your celiac disease diagnosis, your doctor may do more tests, such as blood tests to check for anemia or a bone density exam.
-These will help your doctor find out if you have other problems, such as osteoporosis, that can arise when you have celiac disease.
+After your celiac disease diagnosis, your doctor may do more tests, such as blood tests to check for anemia.
+You may also have a bone density exam.
+These tests will help your doctor find out if you have other problems, such as osteoporosis, that can arise when you have celiac disease.

 How is it treated?

 Avoid all foods made with wheat, rye, barley, or triticale.
 Don't drink any beer or ale.